mesonbuild/meson/docs/markdown/Contributing.md

 #### matrix

-The `matrix` section can be used to define a test matrix to run project tests with different meson options.
+The `matrix` section can be used to define a test matrix to run project tests with different Meson options.

 In the `options` dict, all possible options and their values are specified.
-Each key in the `options` dict is a meson option.
+Each key in the `options` dict is a Meson option.
 It stores a list of all potential values in a dict format, which allows to skip specific values based on the current environment.